 Your website needs to prioritize SEO.
 I simply can’t stress that enough.

-I recommend reviewing my guide on SEO tactics that you need to retire, so you can stop wasting time on strategies that aren’t working.
+I recommend reviewing my guide on SEO tactics you need to retire, so you can stop wasting time on strategies that aren’t working.

 If you have a WordPress website, there are countless plugins at your disposal.
-However, I think it’s best to focus on the top eight that I’ve covered above.
+Of course, I think it’s best to focus on the top eight that I’ve covered above.
 There’s something for everyone on this list.
 Some of these plugins are for specific SEO features, while others encompass a wider range of SEO elements.

 Either way, I’m confident that you’ll find this guide is a useful reference for adding SEO plugins to your WordPress site.
 And adding a plugin that can do most of the work for you is a simple and quick way to move your SEO practices in the right direction.